shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

 permalink: /docs/getting-started/creating-screen
 ---

-# Creating Screen
+# Creating Screens
 <hr />

 Screens are React components which are connected to Redux store, i.e. they have access to complete application's state.

+## Creating list screen

-Let's create new screen:
+Let's create new screen.

 ```ShellSession
 $ shoutem screen create RestaurantsList